-Vitamin C, also known as ascorbic acid, is a water-soluble vitamin that is naturally found in many fruits and vegetables, such as citrus fruits (e.g., oranges, lemons, grapefruit), but also berries, peppers, and cruciferous vegetables (e.g., broccoli, Brussel sprouts, cauliflower).
+Vitamin C, also known as ascorbic acid, is a water-soluble vitamin that is naturally found in many fruits and vegetables, such as citrus fruits (e.g., oranges, lemons, grapefruit), but also berries, peppers, and cruciferous vegetables (e.g., broccoli, Brussels sprouts, cauliflower).
 Unlike most animals, humans are unable to synthesize vitamin C. As such, vitamin C is an essential dietary component, meaning we must consume it daily.
 Daily vitamin C intake promotes overall well-being via its antioxidant cellular health actions in the body.
-In addition to being a well-known antioxidant.* It is also needed for the body to synthesize collagen.* Ascorbic acid is a highly-absorbed, water-soluble form of vitamin C. A potent antioxidant vital for immune defense actions via innate and adaptive immunity, vitamin C helps buffer these systems from oxidative damage.* Vitamin C also supports normal development and function of immune cells, the inflammatory response, and healing.*
+In addition to being a well-known antioxidant.* It is also required by the body to synthesize collagen.* Ascorbic acid is a highly-absorbed, water-soluble form of vitamin C. A potent antioxidant vital for immune defense actions via innate and adaptive immunity, vitamin C helps buffer these systems from oxidative damage.* Vitamin C also supports normal development and function of immune cells, the inflammatory response, and healing.*